Seegene Inc.: Seegene unveils the world's first unattended PCR automation, igniting a global diagnostic paradigm shift at ADLM 2025

 - Unifying global diagnostic data - STAgora, the big data platform set to transform the future of diagnostics

-- Pilot partnerships to offer early access to the new diagnostic paradigm, with selected institutions engaged by year-end
+- Offering early access to the new diagnostic paradigm, pilot partnerships with selected institutions engaged by year-end

-SEOUL, South Korea, July 23, 2025 /PRNewswire/ -- Seegene Inc., a global leader in molecular diagnostics, announced today that it will unveil its fully automated PCR testing system, CURECA, and its data analytics platform, STAgora, at ADLM 2025 (Association for Diagnostics & Laboratory Medicine), the world's largest diagnostics conference, taking place in Chicago from July 28 to 31.
+SEOUL, South Korea , July 24, 2025 /PRNewswire/ -- Seegene Inc., a global leader in molecular diagnostics, announced today that it will unveil its fully automated PCR testing system, CURECA, and its data analytics platform, STAgora, at ADLM 2025 (Association for Diagnostics & Laboratory Medicine), the world's largest diagnostics conference, taking place in Chicago from July 28 to 31.
 With the introduction of these new technologies, Seegene declares a transformative shift in the global diagnostics paradigm.

 Automating every step of PCR Testing for enhanced efficiency and accuracy

-The prep module of CURECA system is the first to fully automate pre-treatment process across all major specimen types - including stool - overcoming longstanding obstacles in laboratory operations.
+The prep module of CURECA system is the first to fully automate pre-treatment process across all major sample types - including stool - overcoming longstanding obstacles in laboratory operations.
 This innovation reduces labor demands, expands sample throughput, and enhances overall operational and cost efficiency.
-It also shifts the role of laboratory personnel from manual processing to higher-level responsibilities, such as data analysis and clinical interpretation - helping labs better leverage their workforce in high-volume testing environments.
+It also shifts the role of laboratory personnel from manual processing to higher-level responsibilities, such as data analysis and clinical interpretation - helping labs better leverage their workforce in high volume, 24/7 continuous testing environments to provide sustainable high quality testing results.

 Also unveiled at ADLM 2025, STAgora is Seegene's statistical platform that collects and analyzes real-time PCR diagnostic data to support clinical decision-making.
 By aggregating test data uploaded from hospitals around the world, the platform provides integrated insights into regional infection trends, hospital-level positivity rates, and patterns of co-infection.
 It also offers more than 40 statistical tools tailored for clinical support.